 Mini-pupillage in the time of Coronavirus

 The pandemic makes much of this sort of experience impractical.
-On Monday 11 May we hosted our first virtual mini-pupillage session, to explain about our applications process, life at the Bar at all barrister levels, and the working of a set of chambers.
+On Monday 11 May 2020 and Wednesday 21 April 2021 we hosted virtual mini-pupillage sessions, to explain about our applications process, life at the Bar at all barrister levels, and the working of a set of chambers.
 Falcon Chambers is committed to ensuring that, while mini-pupillage remains impossible, prospective barristers can still access information to help them with their legal career choices.

 Comments from previous mini-pupils

 "A very enjoyable and rewarding week amongst brilliant people.
 Cheers!"

 "Chambers is extremely accommodating and I found all members to be both friendly and helpful.
 It was exactly what I hoped it would be."

 "I had anticipated a well organised, informative and welcoming pupillage and I was not disappointed."